shortercode/helium-html/README.md

 ## No V-DOM

 `Observable`s are bound to a specific piece of your template.
 If you have a large template with a single piece of dynamic text, only the relevant piece is updated.
 This differs from the likes of react which do a 'virtual' render of the entire template, compare with the current state and modify only the parts which change.
-Skipping this has obvious performance advantages, but care needs to be taken to avoid large re-renders.
+Skipping this has obvious performance advantages, but naive use can lead to large re-renders.

 The following is a simple example showing 2 ways to reflect state changes.
 Both take the same parameters, can be used in similar ways and produce the same HTML.
 In function `a` the `Observable` state is passed into the template expression.
 In function `b` state changes are observed and the value is passed into the template expression.